 Safe Medical Waste Treatment for Africa

-A mobile, solar-powered autoclave system that sterilizes infectious healthcare waste directly at medical facilities — eliminating transport risks and open burning.
+Mobile and fixed autoclave systems that sterilize infectious healthcare waste either directly at facilities or at permanent on-site and regional plants — eliminating transport risks and open burning.
 Pilot data collected in Bamako, Mali.
 Deployable continent-wide.

 Solar-Powered